 6. Utilize the best social media tools for real estate

-With the number of resources available today, you can easily simplify the social media marketing for your real estate brand.
-By investing little to no money, you can generate great results for your social media accounts.
+With the number of resources available today, you can easily simplify social media marketing for your real estate brand using real estate video marketing.
+You can generate great results for your social media accounts by investing little to no money in your financial services.
 Free stock images are one of the great resources that you can use.
-Getting professional photos can be an expensive affair and that’s where stock imagery can help you out.
-Plenty of websites offer free images, including Stocksnap.io, Unsplash, and Pexels.
+Getting professional photos can be expensive, and that’s where stock imagery can help you out.
+Many websites offer free images, including Stocksnap.io, Unsplash, and Pexels.

 Once you have the right images to post, you need to create customized social media graphics for your real estate brand by adding text, icons, shapes, etc. You can use tools like Canva, where you’ll find hundreds of ready-made templates.
 After your posts are ready, you need to prepare a regular posting schedule.
-Tools such as RecurPost are great to schedule your social media posts for your real estate business.
-You can prepare a whole lot of content ahead of time, and keep your posting to a regular schedule, even if your schedule is fluctuating.
+Tools such as RecurPost, which is amongst the best free hootsuite alternatives, are great to schedule your social media posts for your real estate business.
+You can prepare a whole lot of content ahead of time and keep your posting to a regular schedule, even if your schedule fluctuates.